A BRIEF HISTORY OF COLCHESTER, ESSEX, ENGLAND

 In 1538 Henry VIII closed the Abbey, the priory and the friaries.
 His daughter Mary 1553-1558 tried to undo the religious changes of the first half of the century.
-During her reign some 23 Protestants from Colchester and the surrounding area were martyred in Colchester.
+During her reign, some 23 Protestants from Colchester and the surrounding area were martyred in the town.

 In 1565 Queen Elizabeth allowed refugees from Holland to come to Colchester, where they made bays, a kind of cloth.
 By 1575 at least 500 Dutch settlers had come to Colchester.
 The area north of the High Street became known as the Dutch quarter.